codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 #### Parameters

 -   `fileName`
--   `fullPage`   (optional, default `false`)
+-   `fullPage`

 ### scrollPageToBottom

--   Scroll page to the bottom.
+Scroll page to the bottom.

 ```js
 I.scrollPageToBottom();
 ```

+   \*

 ### scrollPageToTop

--   Scroll page to the top.
+Scroll page to the top.

 ```js
 I.scrollPageToTop();
 ```

+   \*

 ### scrollTo

--   Scrolls to element matched by locator.
+Scrolls to element matched by locator.
 Extra shift can be set with offsetX and offsetY options.

 ```js
 I.scrollTo('footer');